 Dates: Every day in May

 One of the most colorful celebrations each year is Carnaval in the Mission District.
 Every year, it's held the Saturday and Sunday before Memorial Day.
-This two day event celebrates the Latin and South American cultures.
-Sample traditional foods from Latin and South America, dance salsa on the streets of the Mission, and meet new friends.
+This two-day event celebrates the Latin and South American cultures.
+Sample traditional foods, dance salsa on the streets of the Mission, and meet new friends.
 The popular parade is on Sunday morning and features traditional dress and music from places such as Peru, Nicaragua, Panama, Ecuador, and more.

 Dates: May 27 - 28

 Spend Memorial Weekend with us and enjoy dozens of fun activities.
 This weekend, you can head out on the water on a special holiday cruise, attend the Carnaval Festival in the Mission, or attend a theater, symphony, or other cultural performance.
-You can also honor those that died for our country at one of the Memorial Day Events.
+You can also honor those who have died for our country at one of the Memorial Day events.
 Click the link below for a full list of activities for this weekend.

 Dates: Several in May